Bat Trang Pottery Village - Ancient Pottery Centre in Vietnam

 Things to do in Bat Trang Village

 When you arrive on Bat Trang, there are many activities for you to do.
 First of all, you should go sightseeing to enjoy the picturesque village in the countryside of Vietnam.
 While you are venturing around, you will encounter a large number of ceramic stores on the way.
-Feel free to go shopping, take picture or touch the magnificent local products.
+Feel free to go shopping, take some pictures or witness the magnificent local products.

 A Local Shop in Bat Trang